-In the Foundation Stage the main aim is to develop a sense of chronology and an understanding of key vocabulary linked to the passage of time.
+In the Foundation Stage the main aim is to develop a sense of chronology and an understanding of key vocabulary linked to the passing of time.
 In line with EYFS curriculum, the children are encouraged to talk about themselves and how they have changed over time.
 They share stories, handle artefacts and look at pictures to identify similarities and differences and begin to talk about changes.
-They are encouraged to ask older people, particularly their families about the past and are introduced to other cultures.
+They are encouraged to ask older people, particularly their families, about the past and are introduced to other cultures.
 Enquiry is a key skill in history and we approach the planning of history in this way.

 We also talk about key skills of being a historian and these are in children’s books as a reminder.